Find Affordable College Courses

 167 Yearly Graduations

 The 17th most popular school in the country for pharmacy majors who are seeking their doctor's degree is Washington State University.
 Each year, around 31,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,457 per year, while in-state graduate students, on average, pay $12,076 per year.
-The pharmacy program at Washington State University awarded 167 doctor's degrees during the 2020-2021 school year.
-Of these students, 53% were women and 28% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $10,976 per year, while in-state graduate students, on average, pay $12,675 per year.
+During the most recent year for which we have data, 167 people received their doctor's degree in pharmacy from Wazzu.
+Around 62% of these students were from an underrepresented racial-ethnic group, and 69% were women.

 #18